franklongford/PyFibre/README.md

 ## Metrics

-	Image Anisotropy : Anisotropy of nematic tensor for whole image Pixel Anisotropy : Average anisotropy of nematic tensor for each pixel in the image Network Clustering : Clustering coefficient of extracted fibre network
+	Global SDI : Fourier analysis SDI for global image Global Anisotropy : Anisotropy of nematic tensor for global image Global Pixel Anisotropy : Average anisotropy of nematic tensor for each pixel in global image

+	Local SDI : Average Fourier analysis SDI for all local segments in global image Local Anisotropy : Average anisotropy of nematic tensor for all segments in global image Local Pixel Anisotropy : Average anisotropy of nematic tensor for each pixel in all segments in global image

+	Global Coverage : Measure of global segment coverage - ratio of segmented pixels with number pf pixels in whole image Local Coverage : Measure of local segment coverage - average ratio of pixels in the segment to pixels of the segment convex hull image.

+	Linearity : Measure of segment shape linearity - ratio of segment diameter to that of a circle with the same area as the segment

+	Fibre Waviness : Measure of waviness of extracted fibres - ratio of fibre diameter to its euclidean displacement Network Degree : Average number of edges per node for fibre network Network Clustering